Abu Dhabi Stock Exchange leads Arab region in market value increase, says AMF - ExBulletin

+Abu Dhabi Stock Exchange leads Arab region in market value increase, says AMF

-ABU DHABI – The Abu Dhabi Stock Exchange (ADX) was the top Arab financial market in terms of performance last week, with its index jumping 3.6% and its market value 3.03%, according to the Monetary Fund.
-Arabic (AMF).
+Abu Dhabi: The Abu Dhabi Stock Exchange (ADX) was the top performing Arab financial market last week, with its index jumping 3.6% and its market value 3.03%, according to the Arab Monetary Fund ( MFA).

-In its weekly bulletin on the performance of Arab capital markets, the AMF noted that the market value of Arab stock exchanges increased by 2.5%, equivalent to some 110.64 billion dollars (110,637,836 dollars) at the end of the year. end of last week’s session.
+In its weekly bulletin on the performance of Arab capital markets, the AMF noted that the market value of Arab stock exchanges had increased by 2.5%, equivalent to some $110.64 billion at the end of the session last week.

 The bulletin also highlighted the fact that the market value of the 13 Arab exchanges listed in the AMF database reached $4.58 trillion at the end of last week, compared to some $4.46 trillion at the end of last week. the end of the previous week.